helixscript/INSPIIRED2/README.md

 inspiired2 annotateRepeats   --outputDir out --threads 30 --inputData out/nearestGenes.rds
 ```

-The shell options stop the script at the first failed command.
+Setting `set -euo pipefail` at the top of processing script instructs the script to stop at the first failed module.

 | Module | Main role | Primary output |
 |---|---|---|